SimerdeepSingh4/chess-newc/README.md

 4. A new game will start automatically.
 The first player is assigned the white pieces, and the second player is assigned the black pieces.
 5. If a third person joins, they will be placed in the waiting room until a fourth person joins to start a new, separate game.
 6. Players can move pieces by either dragging and dropping them or by clicking on a piece and then clicking on a destination square.

+## 🚀 Live Demo

+You can play the live version of the game here: 🔗 [https://chess-app-4bp9.onrender.com/](https://chess-app-4bp9.onrender.com/)

+## ⚠️ Note:
+This app is hosted on a free-tier server, so the first request may take a few seconds to respond.
+Please be patient while the backend spins up.

 ## 🙋‍♂️ Author